textpattern/textpattern.github.io/administration/diagnostics-panel.md

 Site URL has a trailing slash.
 {: .alert-block .warning}

-This means your 'Site URL' preference value in the [Preferences panel](http://docs.textpattern.io/administration/preferences-panel) has an ending forward slash on it like this, `domain.tld/`.
+This means your 'Site URL' preference value in the [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel) has an ending forward slash on it like this, `domain.tld/`.
 Tsk-tsk.
 Remove the slash.

 {path} still exists.
 {: .alert-block .warning}